-Admission

-Eligibility:
+Admission Eligibility:

-- High school graduates (diploma, GED, HISET) - Students admitted to Indiana University (IU) - Students who have completed at least 12 college credits of course work - International students
+- High school graduates (diploma, GED, HISET) - Students admitted to Indiana University (IU) - Students who have completed at least 12 college credits of course work - · International students

 Enrollment to the DLS requires formal admission to IU and an application to DLS.
-Online application forms to DLS are available at https://labor.iu.edu/admission/app.php
+Online application forms to DLS are available here.